-This year, I'm heading into the entertaining season PREPARED.
-I took just a few minutes to pull together a handful of items to make a sweet and simple holiday coffee bar for our guests.
+I took just a few minutes to pull together a handful of items to make a sweet and simple holiday coffee bar.
 Everything can be made far in advance (like right now!) and stored in your fridge for weeks so you can pull it out in a pinch.

-Imagine how delighted they'll be whipping up a homemade peppermint mocha or my very favorite Caramel Brulee latte!
+Imagine how delighted your family and friends will be whipping up a homemade peppermint mocha or my very favorite Caramel Brûlée latte!

-- 1 package of French Roast K-cups or 1 carafe of regular black coffee
+- 1 package of French Roast K-cups or 1 carafe of premade regular black coffee

-- 1 package of Decaf K-cups or 1 carafe of decaf coffee
+- 1 package of Decaf K-cups or 1 carafe of premade decaf coffee

-- 1 package of French Vanilla K-cups or 1 carafe of French vanilla coffee
+- 1 package of French Vanilla K-cups or 1 carafe of premade French vanilla coffee

 - 1 container of chocolate syrup: your favorite store brand or homemade